 – Are you working on prototyping and three-dimensional modelling?

-- Are you working on the most cost effective operational model?
+– Are you working on a more cost effective operational model?

 – Are you working on an operation model that is driven by sustainability?